vrischmann/kcm/README.md

 ### Procedure

-You can simply run `go build` to have a ready to use binary.
+You can simply run `go build` to have a ready to use binary, or use the `build.fish` script so `kcm version` works correctly.

 ## Usage